 Students found guilty may request an appeal to the Dean, Academic Advising and Registrar, on the grounds that: (1) information that was not available at the time of the hearing has become available and could reasonably be expected to have altered the outcome of the case; (2) the College's disciplinary system was violated in a way that adversely affected the outcome of the case; or (3) the sanction was unduly harsh and not justifiable.
 The Dean, Academic Advising and Registrar, shall have the discretion to grant written requests for appeal by students found guilty by the Assistant Dean, Student Support Services.
 If the Dean, Academic Advising and Registrar, denies a written request for appeal, the decision of the Assistant Dean, Student Support Services, is final.
-If the Dean, Academic Advising and Registrar, shall hear the appeal and render a decision.
+If the Dean, Academic Advising and Registrar, determines that a student's request for appeal has merit, the Dean, Academic Advising and Registrar, shall hear the appeal and render a decision.
 Dean, Academic Advising and Registrar, shall provide the student with written notice of his/her determination within three business days of rendering his/her decision.